Pierre Ekwah: Early career

-Born in Massy, Essonne, just outside of Paris, Ekwah began his career with amateur sides RC Arpajonnais, Bretigny FCS and CFF Paris, also spending three years in the INF Clairefontaine academy.
+Born in Massy, Essonne, just outside of Paris, Ekwah began his career with amateur sides RC Arpajonnais, Bretigny FCS and CFF Paris, also spending two years in the INF Clairefontaine academy.
 He joined Nantes in 2017, spending one season before moving to England to join the academy of Chelsea.
+He signed his first professional deal with Chelsea in April 2019.

 After three years with The Blues, in which he played in the UEFA Youth League and trained with the first team, he was linked with a move away from the club in 2021, going on trial with Portsmouth.
 He also trialled with West Ham United, playing the last two Premier League 2 games of the 2020–21 season for The Hammers, scoring once against Arsenal.

 On 9 June 2021, West Ham United announced the signing of Ekwah from Chelsea on a three-year deal for an undisclosed fee.

 Sunderland

 After a year and a half, in which he was unable to break into the West Ham United first team, featuring in the EFL Trophy for the club's under-21 side, he was linked with a loan move to EFL Championship side Sunderland in January 2023.
-On 23 January 2023, he moved to Sunderland on a permanent transfer, penning a four-and-a-half year deal.
+On 23 January 2023, he moved to Sunderland on a permanent transfer, penning a four-and-a-half-year deal.

+Saint-Étienne

+On 30 August 2024, Ekwah signed for Ligue 1 club Saint-Étienne on a season-long loan with an option to buy for €7 million.
+The purchase option was activated on 14 August 2025.

 International career

-Ekwah has represented France at youth international level.
-He is also eligible to represent Ghana.
+Ekwah is of Ghanaian and Cameroonian descent.
+Ekwah opted to represent France at youth international level.